fence-io/website/content/articles/k8s-resources-validation/kubewarden/index.md

 Kubewarden policies are written using the WebAssembly (Wasm) technology, which allows policies to be authored in multiple programming languages that can compile to Wasm.
 The most commonly used languages for writing Kubewarden policies are:

-Rust: Known for its performance and safety, Rust is a popular choice for writing Kubewarden policies.
+**Rust**: Known for its performance and safety, Rust is a popular choice for writing Kubewarden policies.

-Go: Go offers simplicity and readability, making it another viable option for policy authors.
+**Go**: Go offers simplicity and readability, making it another viable option for policy authors.

-AssemblyScript: A TypeScript-like language that provides a more approachable syntax for JavaScript and TypeScript developers.
+**AssemblyScript**: A TypeScript-like language that provides a more approachable syntax for JavaScript and TypeScript developers.

 The flexibility of using WebAssembly means that policies can leverage existing libraries and tools within these languages, making it easier to implement complex logic and integrations.

 Leveraging Wasm, Kubewarden ensures that policies are executed securely and efficiently with minimal performance overhead.
 This flexibility allows organizations to address unique security requirements and compliance standards effectively.